learn-co-curriculum/dsc-join-statements/README.md

-# Join Statements

-## Introduction

-In this section, you will learn about several types of Join statements.

-## Objectives

-You will be able to:

-- Compare and contrast the various types of Joins
-- Understand the structure of Join statements, and the role of foreign and primary keys in them

-## CRM Schema
+# CRM Schema

 In almost all cases, rather then just working with a single table we will typically need data from multiple tables.
 Doing this requires the use of **joins ** using shared columns from the two tables.
-For example, here's a diagram of a mock Customer Relationship Management (CRM) database.
+For example, here's a diagram of a mock customer relation management database.
 <img src='Database-Schema.png' width=550>

-## Connecting to the Database
+# Connecting to the Database

 ```python